Innuendo (song): Certifications

+Release history

 Other versions

 The song and parts of the Led Zeppelin songs "Kashmir" and "Thank You" were performed by that band's lead singer Robert Plant with the three surviving members of Queen (May, Taylor and Deacon) at The Freddie Mercury Tribute Concert in 1992 at Wembley Stadium.
 "Kashmir" had been one of the inspirations for "Innuendo".
 However, the song was left off the DVD release at Plant's request, as he forgot part of the lyrics and his vocal was, by his own admission, not in the best shape.
 As in "Kashmir", the title of the song appears in the lyrics only once.

 The 12-inch "explosive version" of "Innuendo" features a noise similar to an atomic bomb after Mercury sings the line "until the end of time".

 There was a "promo version" released of the song, accompanied by an edited video.
 This version clocks in at only 3 minutes and 28 seconds.

 Chris Daughtry covered this song on the Queen themed week on American Idols fifth season.

 Hard rock band Queensrÿche has covered this song in their Take Cover album.